“Be A Queen, Move Like a Goddess, Dance Like A Diva”

 Jihan's constant goal as a performer and teacher is to represent the beauty of the Arabic dance culture with dignity, elegance and pride.
 Jihan's teaching method combines tradition and regional colloquialisms without sacrificing professional form and technique.
 As a teacher, her objective is to educate the student in the structure of the dances as well as their cultural, regional backgrounds and the social, religious and political history that has impacted and altered the dance throughout the centuries.

-Jihan has been an established teaching staff member at West Miami Middle Community School (Miami, FL), for the past nine years.
-It is at WMMCS that she directs the Bellyrina Oriental Dance Academy (BODA), a student dance company and dance curriculum.
-It is also at this public Dade County School that Jihan introduced her “Unveil the WomanÔ” workshops, for women only.
+Jihan has been an established teaching staff member at West Miami Middle Community School (Miami, FL), for the past thirteen years.
+It is at WMMCS that she directs the Bellyrina Oriental Dance Academy (BODA), a student dance company and dance curriculum, and Bellyrina Oriental Dance and Yoga (BODY) 2010 class series, of dance development, technique and fitness.
+It is also at this public Dade County School that Jihan introduced her “Unveil the WomanÔworkshops, for women only.
 “Unveil the WomanÔ” – More Than A Dance Experience, is a series of annual workshops of beautiful and feminine dance and creative process.
 Jihan created this special program to aid the participants in further developing their dance structure and expertise, confidence and self-esteem, by fusing elements of social, secular and spiritual dances of the Near and Middle East and interpretive movement.
+In *2004 through 2011, Jihan also presented the workshop series, "The Dancer and The Drummer", accompanied by percussionist, Fadel Nemmer (The Sultan of Rhythm), and "The Dancer and The U'dist" with Moroccan composer and musician, Mostafa El Mekki. *(In 1994 through 2004, the accompanist was the late and great, Fathi Bilalgia, see more information below).

-Jihan also presently teaches in the local South Florida area at Dancer’s Dream Studio, (Pembroke Pines).
-Jihan has also been featured as guest instructor and choreographer, at Florida International University’s credit dance program, (Miami, FL), until 2003.
+Jihan's local South Florida teaching experience also includes six years (until their closing in June 2009) at Dancer’s Dream Studio, (Pembroke Pines).
+Jihan has been featured as guest instructor and choreographer, at Florida International University’s credit dance program, (Miami, FL), until 2003.
 Mrs. Jamal’s has also been a featured instructor and performer for the educational curricula by The State of Florida's Department of State, Florida Arts Council Division of Cultural Affairs, Tallahassee and P.A.C.E.
 (Performing Arts for Community Education).

 From September 1998 to October 2003, Jihan taught weekly classes and monthly master classes at the Ballet Academy of Miami, (Coral Gables/Miami, FL).
 Jihan was a resident teacher and choreographer at Miami’s Performing Arts Network, from 1996 to 2000, following the presentation of “Mascara y Espejo” (“The Mask and The Mirror”) - A multi-cultural collaboration with Ilisa Rosal, director of Ballet Flamenco La Rosa and PAN.
 Jihan’s dance company, the Jihan Jamal Egyptian Dance Theatre, remains one of the guest professional dance companies at PAN.